What is remote desktop protocol and why should you secure it?

 What is Multi-factor authentication and how does it work?

-One of the recommendations to protect the RDP environment from getting hacked and guarantee maximum security is to add multi factor authentication (MFA).
+One of the recommendations to protect the Remote Desktop environment from getting hacked and guarantee maximum security is to add multi factor authentication (MFA).
 Note that this is one of but far from the only recommendation.
 However, it is one that should be in fact in every company’s global policy.

-Multi factor authentication is a secure authentication method that, instead of just asking for a username and a password, requires the users to provide more verification factors.
+Multi factor authentication is a secure authentication method that, instead of just asking for a username and a password, requires the users to provide more verification factors like a security key.
 Only then the users can login and get access to the resources they want to use.

-An example is using something you know (password) and something you have (one time passcode generated in an authentication application on your mobile phone) to login.
+An example is using something you know (password) and something you have (one time passcode generated in an authentication application on your mobile phone as a security key) to login.
 Another verification could be using something you ‘are’, like your fingerprint or face.

-In the case of multi factor authentication the users need to verify themselves with credentials from at least two or more of three different factors, whereas we speak of two factor authentication (2FA) when the users need only two credentials.
+In the case of multi factor authentication the users need to verify themselves with credentials from at least two or more of three different factors, whereas we speak of two factor authentication (2FA) when the users need only two credentials to get access.

 We can only emphasize that it’s really important to have at least two factor authentication configured, as only using passwords can make your company network vulnerable.